inafi/handy/README.md

 # Handy

-The Handy as a visual aid for the blind.
-The Handy is a glove equipped with a raspberry pi that takes a picture of the user’s surroundings.
+The Handy is a glove that serves as visual aid for the blind.
+It is equipped with a raspberry pi and camerar that takes a picture of the user’s surroundings.
 It then uses several CV models to identify and locate the objects or text in the image.
 With this device, the visually impaired will have a device that describes their surroundings, helps them locate specific objects in real-time, and keep track of their possessions.

 ## Setup